oaeproject/Hilary/README.md

 RabbitMQ powers the asynchronous task-queue function in Hilary.
 It allows heavier "background" tasks such as activity processing, search indexing and preview processing to be off-loaded to specialized clusters of servers.
 Though, in a development environment you don't need to worry about specialized clusters, your development machine will do just fine out-of-the-box.

-> Note: For OS X Mavericks, `brew install rabbitmq` will install the RabbitMQ and dependencies.
-However, unlike standard Homebrew applications, the binaries are installed in `/usr/local/sbin` instead of `/usr/local/bin`.
-To start and control RabbitMQ, you'll need to add `/usr/local/sbin` to your path.

 #### GraphicsMagick

 GraphicsMagick installation instructions can be found on their [README page](http://www.graphicsmagick.org/README.html), however for *nix OS' it is typically available in the package manager of your choice (e.g., `brew install graphicsmagick`).
 When installing GraphicsMagick manually, make sure you have at least [libpng](http://www.libpng.org/pub/png/libpng.html), [libjpeg](http://libjpeg.sourceforge.net) and [Ghostscript](http://www.ghostscript.com) installed.

 GraphicsMagick provides the ability to crop and resize profile pictures, and is required to run Hilary.

-> Note: For OS X Mavericks, `brew install graphicsmagick` will install GraphicsMagick and its dependencies.

 #### Preview Processor (optional)